growingdevs/growingdevs.github.io/_posts/2013-09-09-welcome-to-growingdevs-com.md

   we hope you'll enjoy it.
 Maybe you would even like to write with us!"
 ---

 Welcome to Growing Devs.
-This is a blog for a group of devs to share – through writing and code – their experiences in growing software, themselves, and other developers.
+This is a blog for a group of devs to share their experiences – through writing and through code – in growing software, themselves, and other developers.
 Or, just to write about any nerdy thing we want to write about.

-The group is fluid, some devs will write only once, and new devs will hopefully join and write.
+The group is fluid, some devs will write only once, and we hope that new devs will join and write.
 All editorial review and publishing is handled through github pull requests.

-This is an experiment, for us.
+This is an experiment for us.
 But we think it has merit.
 In particular, we think this format has the benefits of:

 * inspiring and challenging us to write
 * sharing the burden of editorial work
-* greatly reducing the difficulty of maintaining a solo blog, technically and with content
 * sharing success, recognition, and pagerank
 * not binding us to a single language, topic, or company
+* providing space to share content, without maintaining a solo blog

 You can follow our [RSS feed](http://growingdevs.com/feed.xml), [follow us on Twitter @growingdevs](http://twitter.com/growingdevs), or we would love for you